 So, scroll through below 🥸 for the top 10 list of things you must definitely not do in a hotel room beginning from the next hotel stay.

-I can remember an incident, for example, some new guest once cut their hand on a shard of glass.
+I remember an incident; for example, some new guest once cut their hand on a shard of glass.
 It happened although the room was cleaned by the cleaning staff 🥸 I believe that the fault is not with the hotel staff, but with the previous guests who didn’t make the staff aware of the broken glass in their room.

 The damaged furniture will usually be added to your bill, even more than its original price 🏆 Don't think that if you're lucky, they will skip the extra charge.
-Instead, just don't wish to get away with the charges by saying that it wasn't your fault or by not informing the staff.
+Instead, don't wish to get away with the charges by saying it wasn't your fault or by not informing the staff.
 I surely know that during the guests' check-out, the front desk will definitely be sending someone to check the room 🥸

 Accordingly, if you accidentally break or damage something in your room, the best action is to alert the hotel staff immediately.
 If not, trying to hide the damage or leaving without reporting will be the extra charge that you have to pay ⭐